 Some EXTRA advice

-Securing an investment from any angel group is hard.
+Securing an investment from any angel group is difficult.
 We invest in only about 3% of the companies that start the initial conversation, so the hurdle to clear is high.

 Remember that you are not the only entrepreneurs seeking funding.
 We review 20-30 introductions each month, so you'll need to demonstrate a compelling reason for us to proceed with your opportunity among the many we see.